B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 Locus Individual Analysis
 .........................

-The first component presents a panel with 2 charts.
+The first component presents a panel with 2 charts:

-- A histogram summarizing the size distribution of the alleles (frequency of binned sizes);
+- A histogram summarizing the size distribution of the alleles (frequency of binned sizes).

 - A scatter plot representing the actual sizes of each allele ordered by allele number.

 .. note::
-	The red line represents the `--ml` minus 20% used in the creation of the report below this size range, alleles are considered *shorter than* `--ml`.
-Alleles in the yellow area are **not** considered *shorter than* `--ml`.
+	The red line represents the minimum sequence value, ``--ml``, minus a size variation threshold of 20% (the default value for the size variation threshold used by the AlleleCall module).
+	Alleles shorter than this value are below the size variation threshold.
+The yellow area represents the values that are within the size threshold.

 .. image:: https://user-images.githubusercontent.com/33930141/116114802-9d18c300-a6b1-11eb-90d5-5b86a721b095.png
 	:width: 1400px